MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-integrate-asset-management.md

 # Integrate Dynamics 365 Supply Chain Management (Asset Management module) with Dynamics 365 Guides

 >[!NOTE]
 >**Known issue with Asset Management integration**.
-Asset Management integration with Dynaimcs 365 Guides is currently not working due to a bug.
+Asset Management integration with Dynamics 365 Guides is currently not working due to a bug.
 We'll update this page as soon as the bug has been fixed.

 You can integrate the **Asset Management** module in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Guides to take advantage of mixed-reality guides in your day-to-day service and maintenance workflows.
 If a guide is associated with an Asset Management work order, when a worker opens the work order's Maintenance Checklist in the Finance and Operations (Dynamics 365) mobile app (1), the line details show that a guide is available (2).
 The worker can then find and open the guide in the Dynamics 365 Guides HoloLens app (3).